AviatrixSystems/Docs/HowTos/inline_upgrade.rst

 #.
 Make sure that your controller has DNS service available and has public network access - you can verify that by pinging www.google.com at "Controller/Troubleshoot/Diagnostics/Network/ControllerUtility".
 This is a requirement for upgrade and for the controller to function as designed.
 #.
 Run  account audit for all your AWS accounts from "Controller/Accounts/AccountAudit" - please make sure that all of them pass.
 The IAM policies should be setup as documented.
 If you have any issues, please look at our `troubleshooting playbooks <https://docs.aviatrix.com/TroubleshootingPlaybook/troubleshooting_playbook_overview.html>`_
 #.
 Make sure that your account has elevated permissions to launch host instances where such operations may become necessary.
 #.
+Please clean up your bucket where you store your controller backups, so that only the last 3 relevant configuration files are seen.
+Any old configurations should be moved out to your archive bucket/folder.
+#.
 New Controller AMIs are published over time.
 If you would like to upgrade your AMI, please follow the links listed below.
     * In release 5.3, we introduced a feature to upgrade the AMI of the controller from within the UI, for AWS.
     * If your Controller is on 5.2 or older release or if your controller is in Azure or GCP, you would have to migrate your Controller manually.